itskutush/Tetris/README.md

 When a solid row is formed,it disappers ,and any blocks above it fall down to fill the space.The player earns points for each row they clear,and the game continues until the stack of terminoes reaches the top of the playfield,at which point the game is over .

+## Deployment
+Run the code in a code editor to play the game.
+Install Python, and pygame to avoid any bugs.
+Language used: python

 Coded by: Srijoni Chowdhury